 There are doctors and nurses who are opposed to the use of Pitocin.
 The naysayers’ argument is that synthetic Pitocin is not real labor because while it can make the uterus contract, it cannot connect with the mother’s receptors in your nervous system.
 There is also the argument that Pitocin caused the natural oxytocin hormone to shut down and you need the organic oxytocin’s protective effects.

 What is often a successful argument in courts around the country is that the doctors and nurses misused Pitocin.
-Virtually everyone, included defense experts, agree that excessive doses of Pitocin can hyperstimulate the uterus and cause injury to the fetus.
+Virtually everyone, included defense experts, agrees that excessive doses of Pitocin can hyperstimulate the uterus and cause injury to the fetus.
 When Pitocin is started and continued despite non-reassuring fetal heart tones, it is can be a breach of the standard of care and form the basis of a malpractice suit not only against the OB/GYN but also against the labor and delivery nurses.

 The Harm of Pitocin